 And every business is different.
-Some will prioritize business optimisation.
+Some will prioritize business optimization.
 Others will prioritize employee fairness.
 Even though you’ll all have different drivers behind the need to create better schedules, the best employee schedules have certain traits in common and, crucially, they deliver the goods for your business and your employees.

-Here’s our top tips on how to create the best employee schedules.
+Here are our top tips on how to create the best employee schedules.

 1. Be flexible & give your employees choice

 Employees crave control and flexibility.
 They want the ability to be able to choose the shifts they work, easily switch shifts, and take on extra shifts if they need to.

 Give your employees the opportunity, when possible, to choose when they work.
 You might not be able to do this all the time but employees who have control over their schedules perform better and are more engaged.

 Employee flexibility is crucial, not just for employee happiness, but for business success.
 With the right tools and technology in place, flexible working can allow businesses to improve productivity, save time, reduce costs, improve employee retention and boost employee happiness.
 It may seem like keeping workers to a rigid schedule will keep them productive, but data says that the opposite is true.

 Not only do 85% of workers say flexibility makes them more productive – 60% say they view it as a right.
 Putting power back in the employee’s hands by giving them flexibility will ultimately make for a happier, more productive workforce who provide a better service to your customers, are more loyal, and work harder.